Khaled-M-A/Hand-Talk-Project/README.md

 Importance of Hand Talk in Vision 2030
 Implementing a system that recognizes sign language in real-time through live camera feeds aligns with the goals of Vision 2030, a strategic framework aimed at reducing Saudi Arabia's dependence on oil, diversifying its economy, and developing public service sectors such as health, education, infrastructure, recreation, and tourism.

-# Data Description and Structure
+# Data Description And Structure

 The dataset for this project includes pictures of sign language letters, captured to ensure a variety of hand shapes, sizes, and backgrounds.
 The dataset is organized into the following elements: